Last updated June 2, 2026

-Additional information about the University’s budget and finances are available through a range of channels.
-Provost Baicker and Chief Financial Officer Ivan Samstein have provided information about the University’s finances in addition to regular town halls.
-Answers to frequently asked questions are provided below, and further facts concerning education and research at UChicago available in this FAQ.
+Regular updates about the University’s budget and finances are available through a range of channels.
+Provost Baicker and Chief Financial Officer Ivan Samstein have provided information about the University’s finances in messages to the campus community in addition to regular town halls, the most recent on May 5, 2026.

 Budget and Finances

+The deficit fell from $288 million in FY24 to $160 million in FY25.
 The $128 million reduction in the deficit outpaced the plan for the year.
 The improvement is the result of work across the University to moderate spending growth and to grow revenues at a faster pace than expenses.
 It also reflects high demand from students at every level as well as record-setting philanthropic support for UChicago’s academic mission.

-The University’s endowment sustains ongoing scholarly and research operations, thanks to generous philanthropy over more than a century.
-The intentions of those donors are always honored, as dictated both by ethics and law.
+The University’s endowment sustains ongoing scholarly and research operations thanks to generous philanthropy over more than a century.
+The intentions of those donors are always honored, as dictated by both ethics and law.
 This means the University cannot simply withdraw restricted funds from the endowment to cover current deficits.

-The University took a relatively conservative investment position after the financial crisis of 2008–2009, meaning that earnings on the endowment are lower than they would otherwise be during a booming stock market and higher than they would otherwise be during a market downturn.
+The University took a relatively conservative investment position after the financial crisis of 2008–09, meaning that earnings on the endowment are lower than they would otherwise be during a booming stock market and higher than they would otherwise be during a market downturn.
 The University had lower returns than some peers with less conservative portfolios during the strong markets of 2010–2021.
 The investment strategy is continuously evaluated and updated, with the University gradually shifting its portfolio based on evolving market opportunities.

 Faculty